makovalab-psu/nonBKinetics/README.md

 ---

-##Steps to prepare IPD and Depth data in PacBio:
+##Steps to prepare IPD and Depth data in PacBio.

 1. Download and extract the data
 2. Recover *.bax.h5